numpde/idom/docs/source/guides/escape-hatches/javascript-components.rst

 .. idom:: _examples/material_ui_button_on_click

-.. _Custom Javascript Component:
+.. _Custom JavaScript Component:

-Custom Javascript Components
+Custom JavaScript Components
 ----------------------------

-For projects that will be shared with others, we recommend bundling your Javascript with Rollup_ or Webpack_ into a `web module`_.
+For projects that will be shared with others, we recommend bundling your JavaScript with Rollup_ or Webpack_ into a `web module`_.
 IDOM also provides a `template repository`_ that can be used as a blueprint to build a library of React components.

-To work as intended, the Javascript bundle must export a function ``bind()`` that adheres to the following interface:
+To work as intended, the JavaScript bundle must export a function ``bind()`` that adheres to the following interface:

 .. code-block:: typescript